weimeilin79/gs-redpanda-k8s/batch-etl-pipeline/step3.md

-Now that we understand the source and target database structures, let's look at the ETL job.
+Now that we understand the source and target database structures, let's look at the ETL job, build it and run it.

 We have used Python to implement the ETL job.

 The script first connects to MySQL and reads the contents in `order_items` and `products` tables.
-For that, the script uses the `pandas` and `mysql-connector-python` libraries.
+For that, the script uses the `mysql-connector-python` library, which is the Python driver for MySQL.

+Then we use the `pandas` library to run select queries against tables and read the content into Pandas Data Frames. pandas is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool, available in Python programming language.

 ```python
 # Define SQL queries to fetch data from the database